This will feel better if I write as myself, so here goes:

 My broader work as a priest, teacher, retreat leader, and author is grounded in the Christian contemplative tradition.
 I continue to share in ongoing conversations with friends from the New Contemplative Exchange, a fellowship first gathered by Thomas Keating, Richard Rohr, Tilden Edwards, and Laurence Freeman at St. Benedict’s Monastery in Snowmass, Colorado in August 2017.
 Since that time, I contributed to and co-edited the volume Contemplation and Community: A Gathering of Fresh Voices for a Living Tradition (Crossroad, 2019) and am the author of The Heart of a Calling: The Practice of Christian Mindfulness in Congregational Ministry (Crossroad, 2021).

-Fr.
-Stuart studied in the pre-med program at Lyon College in Batesville, Arkansas (B.S.
-Biology, summa cum laude, 2001) and did his initial theological studies at Columbia Theological Seminary in Decatur, Georgia (M.Div, honors in spiritual formation, 2005).
-He also studied at the School of Theology at the University of the South in Sewanee Tennessee.
+Before “church life,” I studied in the pre-med program at Lyon College in Batesville, Arkansas (B.S. in Biology, summa cum laude), and I did my initial theological studies at Columbia Theological Seminary in Decatur, Georgia (M.Div, honors in spiritual formation).
+I also completed a certificate in Anglican Studies and the Doctor of Ministry degree from the School of Theology at the University of the South in Sewanee Tennessee.